 Self deception.
-In the psychoanalytic model, rationalization is a psychic defense mechanism in which one's veridical motives or behaviors that are threatening to the psyche are reinterpreted to be other motives that are more acceptable.
-For example, some child molesters reconcile their self-image and their criminal sexual behavior by adopting the belief that they are only providing love and affection for their victims, or that they are merely satisfying the curiosity of the children.
-Similarly, isolated reports from criminal interrogations reveal that some murderers justify their killings in the most creative manner, including blaming the weapon.
-PDD examiners routinely watch for indications of rationalization during the pretest interview in order to prevent a false negative through faulty test questions that empower the self-deceit.
+In the psychoanalytic model, rationalization is a psychic defense mechanism in which one's true motives or behaviors that are threatening to the psyche are reinterpreted to be other motives that are more acceptable.
+PDD examiners routinely watch for indications of rationalization during the pretest interview to prevent a false negative through faulty test questions that empower the self-deceit.
 No research has evaluated the effects of rationalization on PDD efficiency.